 Inspect the Job and Tip the Staff

 When you return, make sure you inspect the cleaning job before you make your final payment.
 If you’re not satisfied, talk to the staff or call the company directly.
 If you’re satisfied, make sure you tip the cleaners.
-Cleaning is not an easy job: a reasonable tip is 15 to 20 percent of the total bill.
+Cleaning is not an easy job: a reasonable tip is 15% to 20% of the total bill.
 We tip our waiters and waitresses, hairdressers and movers, and cleaning staff deserves the same respect.